Figwort family (Scrophulariaceae)

 Cultivation: This little plant prefers dry sunny conditions and a sterile soil that is sandy or gravelly.
 It also grows in partial sun and less dry conditions, in which case it will become somewhat taller and more leafy.
 In fertile soil, this plant is not competitive with taller vegetation.
 Alkaline soil is readily tolerated.

-Range & Habitat: Dwarf Snapdragon has been reported from most counties in Illinois (see Distribution Map).
+Range & Habitat: The non-native Dwarf Snapdragon has been reported from most counties in Illinois (see Distribution Map).
 It is occasional to locally common.
 Habitats include gravelly areas along railroads (including the ballast), sandy or gravelly areas along roads, gravelly borders along buildings, and sterile waste areas.
 Disturbed areas are preferred.
 Dwarf Snapdragon is especially common along railroads in part because the wind gusts produced by passing trains help to disperse the tiny seeds.
 This plant is adventive from the Mediterranean area of Europe.
 It is less common along railroad tracks than formerly because of the application of herbicides.

 Faunal Association: Little information is available about floral-faunal relationships.
 The flowers are pollinated by small bees, although they are also capable of self-pollination.
 The seeds are too small to be of any interest to birds, and the insubstantial foliage is unlikely to provide much nourishment to mammalian herbivores.
 Humans assist in the dispersal of the seeds of this plant because of their passing trains and motor vehicles, as noted above.

 Photographic Location: A border along a building that was filled with pebbles.
 This building was located along a railroad in Urbana, Illinois.
-The flower in the upper photograph is bicolored.

 Comments: Sometimes this plant is called "Small Snapdragon" and "Lesser Toadflax."
 It resembles the Linaria spp.
-(Toadflaxes) somewhat, except the throat of the corolla is less obstructed by fuzzy hairs and a palate covers the lower lip.
+(Toadflaxes) somewhat, except the throat of its corolla is less obstructed by fuzzy hairs and a palate covers the lower lip.
 Dwarf Snapdragon is one of the members of a group of plants that colonize disturbed sterile soil; these species are ecologically significant because they help to stabilize and restore the fertility of the soil.
 An alternative spelling of the scientific name for this plant is Chaenorrhinum minus.